ToddTAndroid/program7-ttingey92/README.md

-# Prog7_files
-Files needed for Program 7
+# Program 7
+Name:
+Cosc 5730 or 4730

+Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)

+Anything that doesn't work: